 On opening night, the ballroom’s multi-colored electric lighting dazzled thousands of dancing patrons who were serenaded by the Jean Goldkette Orchestra.
 Dancers found an extra bounce in their step because of the 7,000 springs beneath the wooden floor that flexed up to one quarter of an inch.
 Famous jazz musicians appearing at the ballroom in the subsequent two decades included Tommy and Jimmy Dorsey, Bix Beiderbecke, Frankie Trumbauer, Joe Venuti, Glenn Gray, Vincent Lopez, Larry Clinton, Stan Kenton, and Ella Fitzgerald.

-But the was more than just a jazz attraction; it was the largest indoor entertainment complex in America.
+But it was more than just a jazz attraction; it was the largest indoor entertainment complex in America.
 The lower floors included a bowling alley and billiards.
 Next door sat an ice skating rink which hosted the Kansas City Greyhounds ice hockey team and an annual Ice Capades show.
 In 1931, Pla-Mor added the largest swimming pool west of the Mississippi River.

 The Pla-Mor maintained its large crowds until changing social mores lessened the attraction of ballroom entertainment and suburbanization in the 1940s began to draw population from the heart of the city.
 The ballroom ceased business in 1951, and the other attractions closed in later years.
 In 1972, the building was razed to make way for a car dealership.